eshun/Luckysheet/docs/guide/config.md

 - Type: Function
 - Default: null
 - Usage:The method executed before all cells are rendered.
-Internally, this method is added before `luckysheetDrawMain` renders the table.
+Internally, this method is added before `sheetDrawMain` renders the table.
 - Parameter:
 	- {Object} [data]: Two-dimensional array data of the current worksheet
 	- {Object} [sheet]: Current worksheet object